-A community-based mentoring program for disadvantaged youth ages 6-18.
+A community-based mentoring program for disadvantaged youth.

-The youth’s parent/guardian applies for his or her child to be matched with a mentor through a written application and child/parent interview.
+The youth’s parent(s)/guardian(s) apply for the youth to be matched with a mentor through a written application and youth/parent interview.
 Potential mentors are screened by a Big Brothers Big Sisters caseworker through a personal interview, home visit, and criminal, background, and reference check to ensure that they are not a safety risk and are likely to form a positive relationship with the youth.
-Prior to a match being made, the youth and parent meet with the potential mentor; the match’s completion requires the parent’s approval.
+Prior to a match being made, the youth and parent meet with the potential mentor; the match’s completion requires parental approval.

 The mentor and youth typically meet for 2 to 4 times per month for at least a year, and engage in activities of their choosing (e.g. studying, cooking, playing sports).
 The typical meeting lasts 3 to 4 hours.